 4.2.5 Baking Instructions

-Line a baking sheet with parchment paper or lightly grease it.
-Drop spoonfuls of the batter onto the prepared baking sheet, leaving space between each fritter.
-Bake in the preheated oven for 15-20 minutes or until the fritters are golden brown and a toothpick inserted in the center comes out clean.
-Allow them to cool slightly before serving.
+Line a sheet pan with parchment or grease it lightly.
+Drop spoonfuls of batter onto the pan, leaving space so they don’t stick together.
+Bake for 15–20 minutes until tops are golden and a toothpick comes out clean.
+Let cool a bit before eating.

 4.3 Serving Suggestions

-Baked blueberry fritter bites can be enjoyed on their own or with a drizzle of glaze made from powdered sugar and milk.
-They pair beautifully with a dollop of yogurt or a scoop of vanilla ice cream.
-For storage, keep the fritters in an airtight container at room temperature for up to three days, or refrigerate for up to a week.
-They can be reheated in the oven or microwave for a quick snack.
+You can eat these plain, or drizzle a simple glaze made from powdered sugar and milk.
+They’re also great with yogurt or vanilla ice cream.
+Store leftovers in an airtight container at room temp for up to 3 days, or fridge for a week.
+Reheat in oven or microwave for a quick snack.

 5. Flavor Variations for Baked Blueberry Fritter Bites